 This article explains how to update your dictation vocabulary in Mobius Conveyor.

-Mobius Conveyor is a premium medical dictation solution that converts your iPhone into a Universal Documentation Device.
-Speak your clinical notes into your iPhone and the app conveys your exact words to any EMR system from any location.
+Mobius Conveyor is a premium medical dictation software that converts your iPhone into a Universal Documentation Device.
+Speak your clinical notes into your iPhone, and the app transfers your exact words to any EMR.

-As with other leading medical dictations softwares, Conveyor understands medical terminology out of the box.
+As with other leading medical dictation software, Conveyor understands medical terminology out of the box.
 However, you may occasionally encounter words that the software doesn’t spell correctly the first time.
-If that’s the case, follow these simple steps to update your Vocabulary in Conveyor.

 Teach Conveyor new medical vocabulary in 30 seconds